-It’s no wonder the building that now houses the Finnish Institute in Rome is the work of one of Rafael’s pupils, Giulio Romano.
-Built by the Lante family in the Renaissance period, Villa Lante al Gianicolo is a stunning building that greets its visitors with original wall frescos and a vast ceiling mural created for the first aristocratic family to inhabit the house.
+It is no wonder the building that now houses the Finnish Institute in Rome is the work of one of Raphael’s pupils, Giulio Romano.
+Built by the Lante family in the Renaissance period, Villa Lante al Gianicolo is a stunning building that greets its visitors with original wall frescos and a vast ceiling mural created for the first aristocratic family.

 INSTITUTUM ROMANUM FINLANDIAE

 Passeggiata del Gianicolo, 10

 Mon – Fri 9:00 – 12:00

 Admission to the library by appointment: email@example.com